joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/20/sports/baseball/roger-craig-dodgers-mets-giants.html?searchResultPosition=4

 **The Black-Owned Restaurants of Bed-Stuy**\
-`Watching in real-time as a neighborhood changes while trying to cling to its identity.`\
+`Watching in real time as a neighborhood changes while trying to cling to its identity.`\
 https://nytimes.com/2023/06/20/dining/the-black-owned-restaurants-of-bed-stuy.html?searchResultPosition=5

 **Restaurant Review: Okdongsik Serves Two Things, and Both Are Outstanding**\